 The nonprofit Onalaska Alliance recently took ownership of Carlisle Lake and its surrounding property, and has plans to provide new recreational, educational and historical opportunities for the community....The community service group also plans to dedicate part of the site to the Carlisle family.
 More long-term goals include developing trails, upgrading the parking lot, adding fishing docks and offering more handicap-accessible options.

-Our annual community wide celebration is held on the first Saturday of October.
+Our annual community wide celebration is held on the first weekend in October.
 Thousands come every year to enjoy the fall harvest and everything great about living in the country.
 Local music, parade, crafts, vendors and foods are showcased at this event.

 Located at the hub of Onalaska - Corner of Highway 508 and Leonard Road.
 The Richard C. Emigh Post #508 of the American Legion manages the park, in conjuction with Onalaska Alliance keeping up-to-date information on the reader board.

 Onalaska is celebrating its 100 year birthday this year.
 Throughout the year there will be opportunities to participate in many awesome events.
 The oil painting at left by Karen Towey will be raffled off to commemorate the 100 year anniversary.

 Presented to a graduating student who has demonstrated outstanding and lasting service the community to the community and provides funding assistance with the costs of continuing education.